Evaluating the results of your experiments depends on the type of A/B tests you used.

 In this post, we’ll discuss how to evaluate the different types of A/B test results.

-Running Campaign-level A/B tests is the most popular way to A/B test different messages, value propositions, or calls-to-action.
-The main question here is usually about which campaign version will convert the best.
+Running Variant A/B tests is the most popular way to A/B test different messages, value propositions, or calls-to-action.
+The main question here is usually about which variant will convert the best.

-The performance of these A/B tests can be measured in 3 different ways:
+The performance of these variant A/B tests can be measured in 3 different ways:

 1. Overall campaign performance